rosettatype/design-regression/_posts/2023-11-15-examining-the-research-methods-used-by-legibility-legends-tinker-and-paterson.md

 readingtime: 18 min read
 theme: blue
 intro: |
-    Going back to research by Tinker and Paterson, questions were raised over the validity of their methods.
-This article takes a closer and critical look at what they did as their work is frequently cited in educational design literature and by other legibility researchers.
+    Tinker’s books are frequently cited providing a helpful summary of the legibility studies he conducted with Paterson starting in 1928.
+But unfortunately, if we look closely at the details of their methods, we may detect some flaws.
-sharing_image: /assets/2023-11-07-examination-of-research-methods-used-by-legibility-legends-Tinker-and-Paterson.png
+sharing_image: /assets/2023-11-15-examining-the-research-methods-used-by-legibility-legends-tinker-and-paterson/sharing_image.png
 ---

 In a [previous article]({% post_url 2021-09-08-line-length-revisited-following-the-research %}) I described revisiting research on line length, having come across some interesting findings which didn’t fit with a commonly held view.
 It seems that long line lengths may not be as problematic as we thought.
 Going back to research by Tinker and Paterson, questions were raised over the validity of their methods.
 This article takes a closer and critical look at what they did as their work is frequently cited in educational design literature and by other legibility researchers.

 ## Motivation

 Why am I so concerned about the studies conducted by Tinker and Paterson?
 Because until I read about a flaw in their method ([Parker, 2019](#ref:parker-2019); [Parker et al., 2019](#ref:parker-et-al-2019)), I had considered their work to be a solid foundation for subsequent legibility research.
-Tinker is described as “an internationally recognized authority on legibility of print” ([Tinker, 1963, iv](#ref:tinker-1963)).
+Tinker is described as “an internationally recognized authority on legibility of print” ([Tinker, 1963, p. iv](#ref:tinker-1963)).
 Having been alerted to this potential problem, I sought out the original articles, realising that I had previously been over-reliant on the summaries (e.g. [Tinker, 1963](#ref:tinker-1963); [1965](#ref:tinker-1965)).
 I also looked to see if other researchers and writers had critiqued their method.

 ## Test material